 The Governing Council

 It is responsible for setting, approving, directing and monitoring the overall strategy direction of the Foundation.
-It is chaired by the President and is composed of one representative from each ‘national group’ of Member Organisations.
+It admits new members, It is chaired by the President and is composed of one representative from each ‘national group’ of Member Organisations.
 The representatives are the Heads of organisations within the ESF membership.
 The Governing Council normally meets twice a year (in spring and autumn).

 The Finance and Audit Committee